snap-stanford/snap-python/doc/source/reference/composite.rst

 THashSet
 ========

 Hash sets contain keys are of the same type.
 Specific keys can be accessed through their key ids.
 New values can be added to the hash set only if they are unique.
-All objects classified as THash objects have access to the following methods.
+All objects classified as :class:`THashSet` objects have access to the following methods.

 .. class:: THashSet()
            THashSet(ExpectVals, AutoSizeP=False)